Prime Time Crime

 AP goes after bloggers

-Copyright infringement alleged by the Associated Press
+Copyright infringement alleged by AP

 Texas patent court strike again